 Will a free VPN protect me from spoofing attacks?

-No. Free VPNs are notoriously unreliable and often lack the security features that are necessary to protect you from spoofing attacks.
+No. Free VPNs are unreliable and often lack the security features necessary to protect you from spoofing attacks.
 If you want to use a VPN for spoofing protection, we recommend using a reputable paid VPN service like ClearVPN.